What is Occupational Therapy (OT)?

 For a layman, we would define occupational therapy (OT) as

-“Occupational Therapy works with physically disabled, learning disabled, people with mental/psychological problems, and with older people who needs help in adapting to the changes caused by aging.
+“Occupational Therapy works with physically disabled, learning disabled, people with mental/psychological problems, and with older people who need help in adapting to the changes caused by aging.
 An occupational therapist helps them regain their maximum function so they can pick up their lives again.”

 People sometimes confuse occupational therapist with other health professionals, such as physical therapist, recreational therapist, art therapist or vocational rehabilitation personnel.
 OT has some common interest or treatment approach with these professionals, but its main focus is different.